Learning QuickBooks® Online | Focus on Bookkeeping

 • Expensify - an affordable app for those who travel and need to submit expense reports (a US product)

-• TSheets - mobile time tracking with GPS; reports employee location, time and status; tracked billable time can be used for job costing invoices and preparing payroll faster (out of Idaho)
+• TSheets - mobile time tracking with GPS; reports employee location, time and status; tracked billable time can be used for job costing invoices and preparing payroll faster.
+It was acquired by Intuit in December 2017 (out of Idaho)

 • Wagepoint - small business payroll service (out of Ontario, Nova Scotia and New York)

 • Plooto - fixed monthly fee online bill payment solution.
-As of September 2019, no longer a good solution for SMBs with low transactional volume but still good for businesses that have more than 15 transactions a month. (out of Toronto)
+As of September 2019, no longer a good solution for SMBs with low transactional volume but still great for businesses that have more than 15 transactions a month.
+Plooto now also has accounts receivable collection for recurring payments. (out of Toronto)

 • Rotessa - affordable, recurring payment collection solution (out of Manitoba)